itprohelper/loganalisys/README.md

 ## Requiments
 This project uses the following:

-Python version 2.7
+1. Python version 2.7
-PostgreSQL
+2. PostgreSQL
-psycopg2 Python module
+3. psycopg2 Python module

 You will need to manually create a database in PostgreSQL using this following command:

-create database news;
+   ` create database news;`

-Once you have created the empty database go to the following link and download newsdata.sql from the following URL:
+Once you have created the empty database go to the following link and download `newsdata.sql` from the following URL:

 https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

 Unzip the newsdata.zip.
-This will give you a 'newsdata.sql' which you can then import to your empty database by running the below command:
+This will give you a `newsdata.sql` which you can then import to your empty database by running the below command:

-psql -d news -f newsdata.sql
+    `psql -d news -f newsdata.sql`

 This fictional PostgreSQL database is for a news website.